logo-lakshmshree

 Why Invest in the Indian Defence Sector?

 India’s defence sector is a pillar of national security and a major growth area for investors.
-The country has the third-largest military budget in the world, and this number continues to rise as India pushes for self-reliance in defence production.
-In the Union Budget 2024-2025, the government allocated ₹1.75 lakh crore to aerospace and defence manufacturing, a strong signal of the sector's future potential.
+The country currently maintains one of the largest military budgets in the world, and this number continues to rise as India pushes for absolute self-reliance.
+For FY 2025-26, the government allocated ₹6.81 lakh crore to defence, with a record ₹1.80 lakh crore dedicated to capital outlay for new procurement.

 What are Defence Stocks in India?